 Students are expected to submit classroom assignments by the posted due date and to complete the course according to the published class schedule.
 As adults, students, and working professionals I understand you must manage competing demands on your time.
 Should you need additional time to complete an assignment please contact me before the due date so we can discuss the situation and determine an acceptable resolution.
 Routine submission of late assignments is unacceptable and may result in points deducted from your final course grade.
-Assignments submitted late without a prearranged extension will be subject to a 10% late penalty.
+Assignments submitted late without a prearranged extension will be subject to a 10% late penalty per day for one week.
+Afterward no credit is given.
+Bulk uploading of assignments is not accepted.
 No late assignments will be accepted after the last day of the course.

-Academic Services
+Academic Services TOC